Colorado Buffalo Panini with Roasted Pueblo Green Chile, Goat's Milk Brie Cheese, and Fuyu Persimmon Jam

 Place persimmons in a roasting pan and dot with 1 teaspoon butter and sprinkle with sugar.
 Place in oven and cook for 20 minutes.
 Remove and sprinkle with salt, pepper, and lemon juice.
 Mash together to make a chunky-style jam.
 Set aside.

 Heat a panini press according to the manufacturer’s instructions until hot or heat a ridged grill pan over moderate heat.
 To assemble the panini, spread the remaining butter on one side of all the ciabatta slices.
-Put slices, buttered-side down, on a work surface and spread the persimmon jam on 4 of the ciabatta slices, top with a slice of goat cheese brie, pueblo chilies, and shredded buffalo meat.
+Put slices, buttered-side down, on a work surface and spread the persimmon jam on 4 of the ciabatta slices, top with a slice of goat cheese brie, pueblo chiles, and shredded buffalo meat.
 Sprinkle with salt and pepper and top with the remaining 4 ciabatta slices buttered side up.

 Put paninis on the press, pull the top down onto the paninis, and cook until golden brown, 5 to 8 minutes.
 If you are using a ridged grill pan place a heavy pan on top of the sandwiches and turn once.